-Title to a deceased's assets passes to the heirs and successors on the basis of a notarial certificate of succession.
+Title to a deceased's assets passes to the heirs and successors based on a notarial certificate of succession.

-Provided that there is no executor, the notarial certificate of inheritance gives the heirs the authorisation to administer the estate.
+Provided that there is no executor, the notarial certificate of succession gives the heirs the authorisation to administer the estate.
 They must take all precautionary measures to preserve the assets until the estate is divided between the heirs.